Galil338/fract/README.md

 It uses Choc v1 keyswitches with 18mm x 17mm spacing.

-The goal of this design was to use the manufacturer minimum order of five PCBs to build a single sturdy and pocketable keyboard.
+The goal of this design was to build a simple pocketable keyboard out of PCBs.

 ## Project structure